How to apply to Rennes School of Business

 Abebaw Mulat Ashenafi

-Ashenafi, Abebaw Mulat, and Sisay Geremew.
+Ashenafi, Abebaw Mulat, and Sisay Geremew (2020).
 “A Combined Simulation-based Taguchi Robust Design Approach for Improved Parameter Design.”
-Industrial Engineering & Management Systems 19, no. 3 (2020): 644–656.
+Industrial Engineering & Management Systems, 19(3), 644–656

 Bradley Stone

-Bradley Stone is a first-year PhD student studying the processes of innovation and the effects of interactions between actors in innovation ecosystems.
+Bradley Stone is a final-year PhD student studying the processes of interaction, innovation, and coevolution in ecosystems.

 Before beginning his PhD studies, Mr. Stone conducted research for over 20 years as an engineer and physicist in fields including alternative energy, quantum physics, optical computing, beam steering and shaping, and orbital operations.
-He has four years of instructional experience teaching physics and engineering, and another six years teaching project management, finance, and management topics at both undergraduate and graduate levels.
-His principal passion is helping current and future business leaders discover new ways of providing value to their communities — a passion that guides his research.
+He has four years of instructional experience teaching physics and engineering, and another eight years teaching entrepreneurship, project management, finance, and management topics at both the undergraduate and graduate levels.

 Miram Amin